Exit Argenton towards Landunvez and take the second road left towards the campsite. Park near the sea on the large earth platform located in a bend.

 A passage allowed communication between the two buildings.

-In order to identify the other defence elements, it is necessary to rely on a map of the land registry of 1844 (Archives of Finistère).
+In order to identify the other defense elements, it is necessary to rely on a map of the land registry of 1844 (Archives of Finistère).

 1: Guard house and powder store